This Easy Lemon Pudding Recipe is creamy, tangy, and made with simple ingredients. Perfect for a quick dessert or a refreshing treat anytime.

 Want to save this recipe?

 I also make Orange Pudding for a delicious treat and Lemon Dump Cake or Lemon Trifle for more Spring Desserts.
 For a no bake dessert, try Lemon Icebox Pie, Lemonade Pie and Lemon Puppy Chow for 51 Easy Summer Desserts.
+We also absolutely love Lemon Icebox Cake.

 Why We Love This Recipe